RetroDECK/ES-DE/USERGUIDE.md

 **System volume** _(Unix and Windows only)_

 As the name implies, this sets the overall system volume and not the volume specifically for ES-DE.
-Note that the volume change is applied only after leaving the sound settings menu.
+Be aware that the volume change is applied only after leaving the sound settings menu.

 **Navigation sounds volume**